IUPAC-InChI/InChI/INCHI-1-TEST/tests/test_library/README.md

 If you prefer, run the tests in the [Visual Studio Code devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that's specified under [.devcontainer.json](../../.devcontainer.json).
 Note that in the devcontainer, you'll have to compile the InChI libraries yourself, see `INCHI-1-TEST/compile_inchi.sh` for details.
-The test pipeline expects the library under `INCHI-1-TEST/libs`, see `INCHI-1-TEST/src/inchi_tests/run_tests.py`.
+The test pipeline expects the library under `INCHI-1-TEST/libs`, see for example `INCHI-1-TEST/tests/test_library/config/config.invariance.py`.

 ## Datasets